ziatdinovmax/GPim/README.md

 ### General usage

 Below is a simple example of applying GPim to reconstructing a sparse 2D image.
 It can be similarly applied to 3D and 4D hyperspectral data.
 The missing data points in sparse data must be represented as [NaNs](https://docs.scipy.org/doc/numpy/reference/constants.html?highlight=numpy%20nan#numpy.nan).
 In the absense of missing observation GPim can be used for image and spectroscopic data cleaning/smoothing in all the dimensions simultaneously, as well as for the resolution enhancement.
-Finally, when performing measurements, one can use the information about uncertainty in GP reconstruction to select the next measurement point (more details in the notebooks referenced below).

 ```python
 import gpim